Katherine

 Katherine’s PhD is about the use of communication aids by patients.
 Her background as a SLT has been useful, giving her an awareness of barriers to communication and how important it would be to make the research accessible.
 To guide her PhD research, Katherine set up a Public and Patient Involvement (PPI) group and this has been a massive part of my learning.
 At times, this has meant questioning or adjusting standard practices used in research because they don’t necessarily fit with the needs of certain populations and end up excluding them.
 For example, although Katherine had initially devised easy-read participant leaflets, she found they were still inaccessible for some people and so she has been exploring the use of picture and video-based resources.

 With regards to her clinical environment, Katherine has tried to use the fellowship to the best effect.
 The research culture in her organisation is at the embryonic phase so she is working on developing it within her Trust.
-Although there is support for this, she feels that research is still very much seen as something that’s slightly separate from day-to-day practice and an individual-based undertaking rather than core business.
+Although there is support for this, she feels that research is still very much seen as something that’s slightly separate from day-day practice and an individual-based undertaking rather than core business.
 Katherine’s Trust is in the process merging with a Mental Health Trust and she thinks this is providing good opportunities to take on roles and opportunities that will help embed a change in culture and embed opportunities to develop research practice within clinical practice.
 Amongst Katherine’s clinical colleagues, there has been a real mix of responses to her fellowship and role in the department.
 She has found that, on the whole, more recently qualified SLTs are much more enthusiastic and interested in the pathway that I’ve taken.
 Katherine has connections with another nearby Trust who have a specialist service related to her research interests and she has been able to support them in developing their research culture too.

 Compared to working in a reactive way in clinical practice, Katherine feels research offers a really nice antidote [‚] I like the way it develops your thinking skills.
 She has enjoyed discovering new networks and individuals engaged in research activity.
 Online social media has been a good source of information and she has then channelled information back to her local contacts/networks.
 As a result of a blog post she wrote and a resulting Twitter discussion, Katherine is now involved in developing a special interest group to support clinical academic careers for SLTs.
 Finding out about the SLT research activity happening across the UK has been quite eye-opening for Katherine and it wasn’t something she was aware of when a practising clinician or even during her internship.
 Networking online has been important for Katherine; her PhD is registered at a university some distance away and, although she visits quite regularly, she feels that she lacks an in-person peer support network.
 She finds it is difficult to attend events where she might meet her peers as these are often arranged at relatively short notice, whereas she has to plan her visits well in advance.